 Why I Practice Zero Balancing

 Since childhood I have been fascinated by the fields of energy we encounter, encamp in and encompass within and around ourselves.
 Each of us is constantly engaged in aligning our selves with all the fields around us and with the universal quantum field.
 Sometimes we feel connected, in flow and in harmony within our lives and relationship.
 Other times, we find the stresses and challenges of our lives cause us to feel out of sync with our deepest self.
 The study of Zero Balancing for me made perfect sense as it is a concrete way to contact and balance the energy within the human body which allows the body to return to the coherency, ease and inherent balance.
+In ZB, we touch the bones and other tissues of the body to release held tension, held energy, trauma, congestion in a way that provides gentle release and integration on many levels.
+It helps us to come home.
 In other words, Zero Balancing allowed me to come home to myself in profound, vitalizing and transformative ways.
 This is what Zero Balancing can do for you too.
 I believe that underneath our conditioning and surface level tensions, we are multi-dimensional spiritual beings having a physical experience.
 In my bodywork practice my goal is to see with the eyes of the soul, listen and respond from the heart and support the highest good of every client.

 As a member of the Zero Balancing community of practitioners, I found myself in the company of some of the finest manual therapists and wonderfully engaging human beings I have ever known.
 Working and learning with practitioners who understand that the energy of the body can be used as a working tool to evaluate and balance how that energy flows through structure is an endlessly fascinating study for me.
 I am intensely grateful to have become more available to myself and to others through the practice of Zero Balancing.
 I am awed by how it opened up my capacity to be with and witness client’s journey through life with clear, respectful boundaries and deep attention, honoring the transformation that naturally occurs.
 It is a profound joy to witness how ZB has made people feel lighter, taller and more grounded.
 I know how it has increased my delight and stamina for my work as a practitioner and activist promoting the awareness of Zero Balancing’s benefits for bodymind health and well being.